JNRowe/vim-configs/vimrc.d/maps.rst

     I *love* ``hidden``, as it really suits the way I work.
-However, it also means I occasionally have to skip through things I don’t care about in ``:bnext`` and I don’t love that.
-The above function skips the buffers I wouldn’t care about and provides a more useful *to me* version of buffer cycling.
+However, it also means I occasionally have to skip through things I don’t care about in ``:bnext``, and I don’t love that.
+The above mapping skips the buffers I wouldn’t care about and provides a more useful *to me* version of buffer cycling.

 I hate you *so* much right now::